-As the analysis was wrapping up, the FCC released the Fabric Map, a national map showing areas throughout the nation by census block group that were served, underserved or unserved.
+- As the analysis was wrapping up, the FCC released the Fabric Map, a national map showing areas throughout the nation by census block group that were served, underserved or unserved.
 The FCC had a challenge process for 60 days (November 18, 2022, through January 16, 2023) to challenge the validity of the data submitted by the ISP providers.
 An extension to mid-March 2023 was announced by the FCC; however, most communities lack the capacity to fully analyze and challenge the Fabric Map.
 The Black & Veatch analysis relied heavily on speed test data, which the FCC announced was not appropriate for the challenge process.
-Regardless of the FCC guidance, the Black & Veatch analysis and discussions with residents, local governments, community organizations and others determined that there are portions of the metro area that are not served or adequately served by acceptable reliable broadband.

-The unserved areas using the Ookla data are primarily in the outer lying rural parts of the region, including much of Miami County and Ray County; portions of Cass County south of Belton and Raymore and in unincorporated county areas; portions of eastern Jackson County; northern Platte County; northeast Clay County; western- and southern edges of Johnson County; and much of Leavenworth County outside the cities of Leavenworth and Lansing and at a distance from I-70 through the county.
+Regardless of the FCC guidance, the Black & Veatch analysis and discussions with residents, local governments, community organizations and others determined that there are portions of the metro area that are not served or adequately served by acceptable reliable broadband. - The National Broadband Coalition and many states and jurisdictions across the nation voiced concerns with the quality of the FCC Fabric map.
+The map includes a database of all housing units throughout the nation and filings from the ISP companies on the census block groups that they serve and at what speeds.
+MARC has obtained the Fabric map and is undertaking a more detailed review.
+A comparison of the Fabric map housing database and the region's 911 address database revealed that there are many areas where incomplete housing unit counts were shown on the Fabric map, particularly for multi-unit buildings. - The unserved areas using the Ookla data are primarily in the outer lying rural parts of the region, including much of Miami County and Ray County; portions of Cass County south of Belton and Raymore and in unincorporated county areas; portions of eastern Jackson County; northern Platte County; northeast Clay County; western- and southern edges of Johnson County; and much of Leavenworth County outside the cities of Leavenworth and Lansing and at a distance from I-70 through the county.
 Most of Wyandotte County has broadband infrastructure, although there are areas throughout the county that are underserved with low-speed services.
 There are significant areas within Jackson County, including urban parts of Kansas City and Independence where broadband infrastructure is low speed or unreliable.